-Some time ago our writer Carlos Ferreira went to Stairway Club in Casicas, Portugal and he wrote a live report describing your show as: “This was one of the most unbelievably good concerts I have ever attended.
+Some time ago our writer Carlos Ferreira went to Stairway Club in Casicas, Portugal and he wrote a review describing your show as: “This was one of the most unbelievably good concerts I have ever attended.
 In fact, it was so good that a new adjective has to be made up to qualify the quality of such a show.
 Radio Moscow should be placed up high as any of the greats people regard as cornerstones of heavy rock.
 They have soul, talent and songs of unearthly quality and groove.
 What a night, man!
-What a night.”
-(Live report here).
-You are one of those bands, that gives everything for a live show and that should be really respected these days!
+What a night.” (review here).

 That show in Portugal was a lot of fun and the crowd was great.
 It was sold out and there were a lot of people jammed in together and crowd surfing.
 I remember talking to Carlos after the show, he was a really nice cool guy and I am honored that he had such nice things to say about us in the review he wrote.

 Who is behind the cover artwork in Radio Moscow and Sacri Monti?

 An artist name Anthony Yankovich did the artwork for Magical Dirt.
 I believe he also did the artwork for the first two albums as well.
 For Sacri Monti it was a collaboration between friends of ours, Danica Molenaar and Dana Trippe.

 How do you see the current rock scene?
 There is quite a lot psychedelic rock bands around.
 With the help of internet bands are popping out everyday and it seems that we are all very well connected.
 Are there any bands you would like to mention?